Childbirth in Nepal: Location

-Predominately, labor takes place within the home.
+Predominantly, labor takes place within the home.
 Though 90% live within 5 km of a health facility, women choose to labor and birth wherever the livestock is kept because of social concepts of deities, cleanliness, and sin.
 Essentially, cultural and spiritual traditions say the household deity will get angry if it takes place in the home because periods of menstruation and childbirth are considered to be polluted days.
 If it does not take place in the animal shed but in the home instead, the woman must perform rituals to ask for forgiveness from the deity.
 Regardless, health problems may result by not following the rules of the house.
 Families also prefer the animal shed because it is easier to clean the shed before and after the delivery than any ground floor due to the lack of any artificial flooring.
 This allows family members to dig up and throw out any blood-contaminated soil or mud after the delivery procedure.

 As for the hospital/health centers, women will only go in an absolute emergency.
 Some common reasons they deem necessary include: prolonged labor, retained placenta, and excessive bleeding.
 Most recently, women are coming more and more to these medical facilities for the financial incentive rather than for the care and monitoring provided.
 Overall, pregnant mothers feel uncomfortable in a hospital because it is too cold, they are not well acquainted with the staff, no relatives are allowed to stay for the delivery, and it is not convenient for them.
 Furthermore, they believe TBAs are more experienced anyway.
 However, those who live in central, urban areas are more likely to go to a hospital or health center due to increased awareness and increased resources available to them.